woodgang2/PitchGrader/elo/track/README.md

 A good century and then some has passed since this quote entered the annals of history, and times sure have changed.
 Fastballs only ever get faster, sliders only slide more, and every pitcher now has an arsenal of secondary pitches relying primarily on deception.

-This project (accessible [here](https://pitchgrader.streamlit.app/)) represents a white-box (or at least a box which is not totally black) effort to assess collegiate pitchers based off of the intrinsic quality of their pitches, opposition quality notwithstanding.
+This project (accessible [here](https://pitchgrader.streamlit.app/)) represents a white box (or at least a box which is not totally black) effort to assess collegiate pitchers based off of the intrinsic quality of their pitches, opposition quality notwithstanding.
 Significant inspiration was taken from Cameron Grove's work on PitchingBot and Professor Alan Nathan's various papers on the physics of baseball.
 All data was taken from trackman, and the methodology is detailed below.

 Note: some files were ommitted from this directory, like the raw .csvs and .db files used for the models.
 If you for some reason clone this repo, you'll have to add the csvs to your directory, and then run the code in database_driver to create the database files from them.